 However, anything you delete on the phone is not technically lost forever.
 It stays on the phone, tucked deep into the layers of the OS until it gets overwritten by a new file.
 As mentioned before, you could restore deleted items individually by going to the specific apps.
 For example, your email will allow you to restore deleted emails from its inherent trash folder.
 Similarly, the photos app will let you restore some previously deleted photos from its built-in trash can.
 But not all items can be recovered easily from the apps and that is why you need to find another way.

-Now that you know that there is no built-in recycle bin on Android, you must be wondering how to restore lost files.
+Now that you know that there is no built-in recycle bin on Android, you must be wondering how to access and restore lost files.
 For this issue, there are two ways introduced in this article.
 Let’s first dive into the first method - using a third-party tool D-Back Android.
 Here is an outline of what this software does.

 D-Back Android is born for restoring missing/lost/deleted data on Android phones/tablets quickly and effortlessly.
 Since it is trusted by worldwide users, it can be your trustworthy friend.
 Here are some of its coolest features.

 Safety is prioritized while restoring your data, and the software ensures none of your data is mishandled.